Diamond Blade Troubleshooting

-Remedy: Check water supply for adequate volume and for obstructions through water system.
+Remedy: Check the water supply for adequate volume and for obstructions through the water system.
 Use dry blades ONLY for shallow cutting (1 - 2" deep) or step cutting.
-Allow blade to run free every 10 to 15 seconds to increase cooling airflow.
+Allow the blade to run free every 10 to 15 seconds to increase cooling airflow.

-Cause: Saw arbor worn due to blade being improperly seated.
+Cause: The saw arbor is worn due to the blade being improperly seated.

-Remedy: Be certain the blade is properly seated on the arbor before tightening flange.
+Remedy: Be certain the blade is properly seated on the arbor before tightening the flange.

-Cause: Blade flanges not properly tightened permitting blade to rotate on shaft.
+Cause: Blade flanges not properly tightened permitting the blade to rotate on the shaft.